 2. My dog’s eyes are swollen

-Swollen eyes could be to an allergic reaction (by inhaling something or through food), an injury or abrasion, an infection, a bee sting or glaucoma, among others.
+Swollen eyes could be due to an allergic reaction (by inhaling something or through food), an injury or abrasion, an infection, a bee sting or glaucoma, among others.
 Take your pet to a professional immediately if you see swollen eyes.

 3. Weeping dog eyes